MayaqqDev/Estrogen/README.md

 This mod is still in development, so expect some bugs and missing features.
 If you find any bugs or suggestions, please report them on my [discord](https://discord.gg/w7PpGax9Bq).
-This mod has been inspired by the game Celeste and I would love to thank to everyone who contributed with ideas and features (mainly trans girls >w<)!
+This mod has been inspired by the game Celeste and I would love to thank to everyone who contributed with ideas and features!

 ## `Bisect Partnership`